 Soil quality restoration (SQR) is the process of improving soil health on new or existing lawns.
 The process uses tillage, aeration, and compost to increase infiltration and organic matter content.
 Soil quality restoration leads to healthier, more functional soils and landscapes that can absorb more rain and shed less runoff.

-How Soil Quality Restoration Improves Lawns and Water Quality
+How Soil Quality Restoration Improves Lawns & Water Quality

 Soil Quality Restoration reduces compaction, increases pore space in the soil, and improves organic matter content.
 This improves the health and functionality of soils.
 Organic matter gives the landscape the ability to act like a sponge and absorb rain.
 Soils rich in organic matter also support entire ecosystems of beneficial organisms (microbes, worms, insects) that contribute to healthy lawns.

-The City of Ankeny Stormwater Best Management Practices Reimbursement Program can provide partial funding of soil quality restoration on private property.
-Apply now or contact the Stormwater Division at 515-963-3550 for more information.
+The City of Ankeny Stormwater Best Management Practices Reimbursement Program can provide partial funding for soil quality restoration on private property.
+Apply now by completing the Stormwater Best Management Practices Application (PDF) or contact the Stormwater Division at 515-963-3550 for more information.